Mastercard/client-encryption-java/README.md

 #### Performing Field Level Decryption <a name="performing-field-level-decryption"></a>

-Call `FieldLevelEncryption.decryptPayload` with a JSON response payload and a `FieldLevelEncryptionConfig` instance.
+Call `FieldLevelEncryption.decryptPayload` with a JSON response payload and an `EncryptionConfig` instance.

 Example using the configuration [above](#configuring-the-field-level-encryption):
 ```java